 It’s known for it’s home-style cooking, but especially for The Lion House Rolls.
-If you stop in for lunch, they’ll have rolls rising and baking.
-The smell of rolls baking, is what keeps people coming back for more, I’m sure.
+If you stop in for lunch, they’ll have yeast rolls rising and baking.
+The smell of rolls baking is what keeps people coming back for more, I’m sure.

 There’s a new Lion House cookbook filled 500 recipes, including their popular Lion House Roll recipe.
 I adapted the original Lion House Roll Recipe to the way I prefer making rolls.
 Using a stand mixer and mixing the yeast and other dry ingredients together first, then adding the warm wet ingredients.